naseerscorpio/mendix-app/README.md

 #### Notes

 - This project demos developing REST SERVICE using Spring Boot
-- Mendix App uses Lucene to index and search documents
+- This app uses Lucene to index and search documents
 - Supports below REST API calls

 - *GET ALL Recipes*